sanjanad1024/sanjanad1024.github.io/_pages/notes.md

 ### Reading Group Seminar

+Here are notes from a reading group seminar at MIT.
+As before, all errors are due to me and not the presenter.

 {% assign notes = site.seminar_notes | where: 'series', 'Reading Group' | sort: 'date' | reverse %}

 {% include talks.html talks=notes %}